-We have audited the accompanying financial statements of FCIC/RMA, which are comprised of the balance sheets as of September 30, 2017 and 2016, and the related statements of net cost and changes in net position; and the combined statements of budgetary resources for the fiscal years then ended and the related notes to the financial statements (hereinafter referred to as the "financial statements").
+We have audited the accompanying financial statements of FCIC/RMA, which comprise the balance sheets as of September 30, 2018 and 2017, and the related statements of net cost and changes in net position; and the combined statements of budgetary resources for the fiscal years then ended and the related notes to the financial statements (hereinafter referred to as the "financial statements").
 The objective of our audits was to express an opinion on the fair presentation of these financial statements.